Yuss76A/the-discussion-blog/README.md

 The Discussion Room provides a simple yet engaging web platform, aiming to establish its unique color scheme and style.
 The navigation bar includes several links, offering quick access to various sections, such as About Us, Create a Post, Home Page, Logout, and the Notifications Page.

-The footer features additional links for Highlights, Collaboration Requests, About the Team, and the Admin Page, ensuring users can easily find important information.
+The footer features additional links for Highlights, Collaboration Requests, About the Team, and Admin Page, ensuring users can easily find important information.
+This footer is fixed at the bottom of the page, providing users with continuous access to these essential resources, enhancing navigation and overall user experience.

 Additionally, the site includes a Trending Topics section that showcases random posts and a dedicated Advertisement Window for promotional content.
 Above the trending topics, users will find Categories to help them navigate discussions more effectively.